 Programs/Activities Process Results: Short Term Results: Medium Term Results: Measures Year 1 Measures Year 2 Measures Year 3 1.1 Diabetes Workshops focused on prevention and disease self- management, health lifestyles, nutrition, and physical activity -# of community members referred to Adventist Health Retail Pharmacy for medication management -# of community members who established care with AH The Diabetes wellness workshop provided an opportunity to connect wellness experts to our community to provide education and initiatives on living a healthier life.
-26 community members without a primary care provider were referred to an AH service for follow up and -# of community members referred to Adventist Health Retail Pharmacy for medication management -# of community members who established care with AH Diabetes Education workshops/ seminars were facilitated through the local Senior Center.
+26 community members without a primary care provider were referred to an AH service for follow up and continuum of care. -# of community members referred to Adventist Health Retail Pharmacy for medication management -# of community members who established care with AH Diabetes Education workshops/ seminars were facilitated through the local Senior Center.
 Seminars provided education to local individuals with the goal and guidance of providing a healthier lifestyle.
-In total, 8 monthly seminars were facilitated impacting approximat ely 20 individuals per session. -# of community members referred to Adventist Health Retail Pharmacy for medication management -# of community members who established care with AH
+In total, 8 monthly seminars were facilitated impacting approximat ely 20 individuals per session. -# of community members referred to Adventist Health Retail Pharmacy for medication management -# of community members who established care with AH Education workshops were provided in partnership with the Delano Senior Center and other community based organizations in an effort to educate and encourage wellness.
+In 2022, AHDL partnered and assisted with 6 wellness workshops serving an average of 20 individuals each session.

-1.2 Population Health Outreach Events and Education -# screening for cholesterol, blood pressure, blood glucose and BMI - # of Glucometers distributed - # of glucose strips distributed continuum of care. - At the end of 2020, 18 or the 26 patients remained as primary care and established patients within the AH network.
+1.2 Population Health Outreach Events and Education -# screening for cholesterol, blood pressure, blood glucose and BMI - # of Glucometers distributed - # of glucose strips distributed - At the end of 2020, 18 or the 26 patients remained as primary care and established patients within the AH network.
 On Hold- See COVID 19 Considerations at beginning of document for more information. # of referrals w/out PCP who schedule follow up care with AH # of referred patients who maintain ongoing care demonstrated by: - Well visit/annual exam --- -- --- -- -- -- --